PIIRS Conference Fund

 PIIRS Funding for Faculty Research

-- an annotated list of projected participants that includes a short description of the special perspective or expertise each one would bring to the meeting;
+- an annotated list of projected participants describing the special perspective or expertise each would bring to the meeting, and

-- a preliminary budget (including a list of other sources on or off campus that might be solicited to provide additional support, if necessary); and
+- a preliminary budget (including a list of other sources on or off campus that might be solicited to provide additional support, if necessary).